Skip to main content

 “Hmm?”
 She looked away at his serious tone.

-“You know when life gives second chances, one should take it….”
+“You know when life gives second chances, one should take them….”
 His words made her look up and then smile.

 It was time to take the bride to the mandap when Ajabde went to take her with Ruk.
 Heer held both hands firmly to walk and stopped at the threshold to turn.